Any combination of tool settings that are copied to the Adjustments Clipboard can be saved as a Custom Style.

 - Deselect any adjustments that are not required.

 - In the Action menu (…), select Save As Style… A Save window opens.
-Give the Style a memorable name and select Save.
+Give the Style an appropriate name and select Save.